keboola/connection-docs/manipulation/transformations/index.md

 Dependencies allow you to chain transformation steps.
 A given transformation is executed after all required steps have been executed.

 Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of SQL code.
-However, a network of nontransparent dependency trees was usually created, which lead
+However, a network of nontransparent dependency trees was usually created, which lead to confusion and sometimes to cyclical dependencies.